B.A. (1967), History, Harvard University

 The A to Z of the Vietnam War.
 Lanham, MD: Scarecrow Press, 2005.
 (A revised and updated version of the preceding work.)

 The Myths of Tet: The Most Misunderstood Event of the Vietnam War.
-Lawrence: University Press of Kansas (forthcoming, scheduled for October 2017).
+Lawrence: University Press of Kansas (forthcoming, November 2017).

 "Land Reform and Land Reform Errors in North Vietnam", Pacific Affairs, 49:1 (Spring 1976), pp. 70-92.
 The text is available to subscribers on JSTOR.